w314/notes/javaNotes/javaQA.md

 ### 88 Describe what a join is and explain the different types of joins we can create.

+#### Inner

+`INNER JOIN` restricts records retrieval from Table1 and Table2 to those that satisfy the join requirement.

+#### Left

+`LEFT JOIN` returns all records from the left table, and the records that match the condition from the right table.

+#### Right

+`RIGHT JOIN` returns all records from the right table, and the records that match the condition from the left table.

+#### Cross

+`MySQL` `CROSS JOIN`, commonly knows as a `CARTESIAN JOIN`, returns all possible row combinations from each table.

+If no other condition is provided, the result set is obtained by multiplying each row of table1 with all rows in table2.

+If there is a relationship between two tables and we add a WHERE clause, then the CROSS JOIN will produce the same result as INNER JOIN.

+Real world application includes calculating all possibilities when launching a space rocket.

+#### Self

+`SELF JOIN` is an SQL statement which is used to intersect or join a table in the database to itself.

 ### 89 What is the difference between a join and a set operation?

+SET Operators are specific type of operators which are used to combine the result of two queries.

+#### UNION

+The `UNION` command is used to combine more than one SELECT query results into a single query contain rows from all the select queries.

+- The number of columns and data types in the SELECT statements must be the same in order for the UNION command to work.
+- `MySQL` uses the `DISTINCT` clause as the default when executing UNION

+#### UNION ALL

+The `UNION ALL` clause is used to display all even the duplicate rows in UNION query.

+#### INTERSECT

+The `INTERSECT` clause is used to display all records which are common between two tables.

+#### MINUS

+The `MINUS` clause ( also called as `EXCEPT` clause in some books) is used to display the records from table 1 while removing the records which are also present in table 2.

 ### 90 What is a view and why is it useful?